"Touchdown confirmed!": NASA rover lands on Mars | WSGW 790 AM & 100.5 FM

 A robot geologist on Mars

-Assuming no major problems, engineers plan to spend about 90 days checking out the rover’s complex instruments and systems.
+Assuming no major problems develop, engineers plan to spend about 90 days checking out the rover’s complex instruments and systems.

 During the first month, they also plan to deploy and test a small 4.5-pound, $80 million helicopter named Ingenuity that will attempt the first powered flight in the thin air of Mars, a “Wright brothers’ moment” on another world.